rodhash/rodhash/README.md

 ### Hello !

+My name is Rodrigo but most of my friends call me by my last name, Hashimoto

 - 📌 I'm ...............................................
 Senior Unix & Automation analyst by day and Developer for fun
 - 🔭 I’m currently working on .............
 Automations / Ansible / Docker / Unix / Private Cloud